flashwing-04/showtime-website-project-archive/content/ss21/master/m7-gefahr-erkannt-gefahr-gebannt-teil-2/features.md

 {{<section title="What's new?" >}}

-While preparing for the showtime we remembered the quote above from the devs at Firaxis, called _Sid Meier's 33/33/33 rule of sequel design_.
+While preparing for the showtime, we remembered the quote above from the devs at Firaxis, called _Sid Meier's 33/33/33 rule of sequel design_.
 Although we didn't stick to it 100%, we think it provides a great way for us to comprehensively break down which parts of our application changed since our previous version.

 {{</section>}}

 {{<section title="The existing 33%" >}}

-In last semester's user test we were provided with a lot of useful feedback and requests for future versions, like for more machines and tools to interact with.
+In last semester's user test, we were provided with a lot of useful feedback and requests for future versions, like for more machines and tools to interact with.
 Regarding this, we considered implementing the much desired lathe machine, but eventually focused on enhancing the overall educational values of our application.

 This is the reason why in this project's second iteration, we counted on our well-approved selection of interactable **safety equipment** and hand-modeled workshop machines: